 After about 15-30 minutes, the middle notes will start to develop, and you’ll notice a shift in the scent profile.
-Finally, after an hour or so, the base notes will become more prominent, and the scent will have settled into its final form.
+Now is the ideal time to ask for the heart notes.

-2. Recognise the Notes’ Characteristics
+2. Recognise the Note’s Characteristics

 Once you have a basic understanding of the different types of notes in perfumes, you can start to recognise their characteristics.

 When choosing your signature scent, find the notes that resonate with you and suit your personality and tastes.

 Check out our perfume experience box to sample a variety of exquisite aromas.